 See African Cats in the Wild and Help Save the Savanna

-So by booking a Serengeti Safari before the end of May you can help conserve Africa's wildlife from the back of an open 4x4 safari vehicle!
+So by booking one of our Serengeti Safaris before the end of May, you can help conserve Africa's wildlife from the back of an open 4x4 safari vehicle!
 Explore the plains of East Africa on one of these affordable Tanzania Safaris and you will contribute directly to saving the wild animals and places in this awe-inspiring part of the world!